-You may see an equivalence of clusters in this Figure and Figure 1 in your paper.
+There is an equivalence of clusters in this Figure and Figure 1 in the King's Fund report.
 For example, Curative treatments may often be well-processed by Command-and-control approaches; Pastoral healthcare needs Systems thinking.

-6. The complex triumphs of curative treatments
+7. The complex triumphs of curative treatments

-Nothing vast enters the lives of mortals without a curse

-- Sophocles , 496-406 BC
+Nothing vast enters the lives of mortals without a curse - Sophocles , 496-406 BC

-In the last hundred years the accelerated development of biomedical science - and then its predicated and standardised treatments and prevention programmes

-- has been historically spectacular.
-For example, the elimination of numerous lethal contagious infections, the eradicative treatments of many cancers and the prosthetic replacement of our failing parts are all - for the first time ever - what we have come to expect.
+In the last hundred years the accelerated development of biomedical science - and then its predicated and standardised treatments and prevention programmes - has been historically spectacular.
+For example, the elimination of numerous lethal contagious infections, the eradicative treatments of many cancers and the prosthetic replacement of our failing parts are all - for the first time ever - what we have often come to expect.
 The lives of thousands of millions have been assured and their likely fates changed.
 Inevitably our thinking, and then our culture, change too.

-One of these changes in healthcare has been the pre-eminence now usually assumed for the biomechanical model and its basis in a particular kind of evidence.
-After all, our curative treatments have been so extensive and successful we can apply its methods across all the problems and dilemmas encountered by healthcarers, surely?
-Many would assert, partly correctly, that medicine advances by replacing the caprices of pastoral healthcare with the certainties of curative treatments.
+One of these changes in our healthcare culture has been the rise, and then pre-eminence, of the biomechanical model and, therefore, an insistence on a particular kind of evidence.
+After all, our curative treatments have been so extensive and successful why can we not apply these methods across all the problems and dilemmas encountered by healthcarers?
+Many who espouse this view would assert, partly correctly, that medicine advances by replacing the caprices of pastoral healthcare with the certainties of curative treatments.

-This is a complex and partial truth, yet it has been eagerly and entirely adopted by most healthcare reforms in the last three decades, so replacing better PHC with what amount to scientifically attired nostrums: these have the appearance - but not the effect - of genuine curative treatments.
-The results are specious - formidable-looking but often hollow in effect.
-There are many examples amidst mental health diagnoses, procedures and care-pathways.
-We then come to overinvest in systems rich in data, technical discourse and managed procedures - and so, inversely, impoverished of personal understanding and engagements.
-And then the inevitable happens: if we overinvest in the treatment model, we then neglect or even deracinate pastoral healthcare.
+This is a complex and very partial truth, yet it has been eagerly and entirely adopted by most healthcare reforms in the last three decades.
+The consequence is that we have replaced our better - but necessarily more ambiguous - PHC with doomed attempts to process and present them as curative treatments.
+These then function largely as little more than scientifically attired nostrums.
+These are now well camouflaged and rooted in our healthcare, for they have the appearance - but not the effect - of genuine curative treatments.
+The results are inevitably specious - professionally packaged but often hollow in effect.
+Examples?
+There are many such simulacrums to be found amidst mental health diagnoses, procedures and care-pathways where algorithms and administrative systems displace fuller personal understanding.
+We then come to overinvest in systems apparently rich in data, technical discourse, (over) diagnosis and managed procedures - and so, inversely, impoverished of human sense and engagements.
+Such quasi-curative treatments are then fraught with confusion, blame and disappointment.

+And so it is that the inevitable happens: if we overinvest in the treatment model, we then neglect or even deracinate personal and pastoral healthcare.
 This accounts for much of our service's restive and demoralised inefficiency - particularly, as already exampled, in mental health.
+As we have noted, it largely accounts, too, for a parallel process: our burgeoning overdiagnosis, and thus overtreatment.

-7. In healthcare, the more we can fix, the more we cannot
+8. In healthcare, the more we can fix, the more we cannot

-Seek simplicity, but always mistrust it

-- Alfred North Whitehead, 1861-1947
+Seek simplicity, but always mistrust it - Alfred North Whitehead, 1861-1947